yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 1. The beta phase is a one-way transition.
 There is no going back
 2. Any open pull requests must be re-opened using the new infrastructure

-A lesson release is baked into a zenodo DOI (by François), [the lesson repository is be archived][backing-up], and subsequently converted in place using the [lesson transition tool][lesson-transition].
+A lesson release is minted into a zenodo DOI (by François), [the lesson repository is be archived][backing-up], and subsequently converted in place using the [lesson transition tool][lesson-transition].
 The current default branch will be copied to a static branch called “legacy”.
 The styles version of